phf333/remove-bloatware-miui/README.md

-# Default List of Apps
+# Default List of Apps That Will be Deleted